 Our goal is to meet your needs by helping you receive compensation for medical bills, lost wages, pain and suffering, and any other costs you can be compensated for.
 Our lawyers will first take the time to learn about the accident and how it has changed your life.
 When we build a legal strategy, it will be with your needs in mind.

 One of the important questions in any personal injury case is whether you should seek settlement or prepare for trial.
 Our answer is simple: both.
 We will prepare your case thoroughly, investigating to make certain we are in possession of all the facts.
 With that information, we will put together a case strong enough to go to trial.
 We will present that case to the opposition.
 If they are unwilling to meet your needs in the form of a fair settlement, we will not hesitate to argue your case in front of a jury.

-- $9,300,000 Settlement: A young woman was admitted to the hospital with Guillain-Barre syndrome (GBS).
+- $9.3 million settlement: A young woman was admitted to the hospital with Guillain-Barre syndrome (GBS).
 She developed breathing problems due to the condition.
 The resident physician failed to act upon an alarming blood gas study and instead went to lunch.
 The young college student suffered a respiratory attack resulting in brain damage.
-She is in a permanent vegetative or minimally conscious state requiting round-the-clock care.
+She is in a permanent vegetative or minimally conscious state requiring round-the-clock care.